Gabriel (-Honoré) Marcel

 What can the inner reality of such a person be like?
 What began as tedious work slowly becomes infuriating in its monotony, but eventually passes into a necessity that is accepted with indifference, until even the sense of dissatisfaction with the pure functionalism of the task is lost.
 The unfortunate truth is that such a person may come to see herself, at first unconsciously, as merely an amalgamation of the functions she performs.
 There is the function of dispensing tokens at work, the function of spouse and parent at home, the function of voting as a citizen of a given country, etc. Her life operates on a series of “time-tables” that indicate when certain functions—such as the yearly maintenance trip to the doctor, or the yearly vacation to rest and recuperate—are to be exercised.
 In this person the sense of wonder and the exigence for the transcendent may slowly begin to wither and die.
 In the most extreme cases, a person who has come to identify herself with her functions ceases to even have any intuition that the world is broken.

 A corollary of the functionalism of the modern broken world is its highly technical nature.
 Marcel characterizes a world such as ours—in which everything and everyone becomes viewed in terms of function, and in which all questions are approached with technique—as one that is dominated by its “technics.”
 This is evident in the dependence on technology, the immediate deferral to the technological as the answer to any problem, and the tendency to think of technical reasoning as the only mode of access to the truth.
 However, it is clear that there are some “problems” that cannot be addressed with technique, and this is disquieting for persons who have come to rely on technics.
 While technology undoubtedly has its proper place and use, the deification of technology leads to despair when we realize the ultimate inefficacy of technics regarding important existential questions.
 It is precisely this misapplication of the idea of function and the dependence on technics that leads to the despair that is so prevalent in the broken world.
+Obviously, we cannot turn back the clock with regard to technological progress, and Marcel acknowledges that technology is not necessarily detrimental to the life of the spirit; nevertheless, it often is, because: “does not the invasion of our life by techniques today tend to substitute satisfaction at a material level for spiritual joy, dissatisfaction at a material level for spiritual disquiet?”
+(Marcel 1985, p.
+57).

 “What defines man,” claims Marcel, “are his exigencies” (Marcel 1973, p.
 34).
 Nevertheless, these exigencies can be smothered, perhaps even silenced, by despair.
 Such is the case in the example of the “functionalized” person.
 The broken world can smother transcendent exigencies, leaving only quotidian, functional needs intact.
 Ontological exigence, the need for transcendence, is linked to a certain dissatisfaction—one that is all the more troubling because one is unable to soothe this dissatisfaction by one’s own powers.
 However, without a feeling that something is amiss, without the feeling of dissatisfaction, ontological exigence withers.
 This is why the functional person, the person who no longer even notices that the world is broken, is described as having lost the awareness of the ontological and the need for transcendence.
 In the face of this potential despair, Marcel claims that: